 *Phthalates do not resemble oestrogen, but they disrupt the signaling of testosterone so have similar effects.
 They have been linked to the feminisation of male genitalia in young men.
 (9) As males have more testosterone, they are much harder hit by phthalates.

 I’m the first to point out the limitation of long-term observational studies in humans, where many behavioural and environmental factors are not accounted for, which make pinpointing these culprits very hard indeed.
-In fact, I find myself becoming a staunch proponent for the other side of the 'correlation does not prove causation’ argument whenever anti-meat campaigners attempt to smear poor science across our headlines.
-But this is for good scientific reason.
-(10)
+I am a staunch proponent for the 'correlation does not prove causation’ argument but I do carefully consider coincidence when it appears as common-sense (10)

 “Occams razor: the simplest or most obvious explanation of several competing ones is the one that should be preferred until it is proven wrong. “